gramener/gramex/gramex/apps/guide/config/README.md

       - another.yaml            # Relative paths are OK.
 Import is relative to this YAML file
       - d:/temp/gramex.yaml     # Absoslute paths are OK
       - '*/gramex.yaml'         # Any gramex.yaml file under an immediate sub-directory
-      - '**/gramex.yaml'        # Any gramex.yaml file under ANY sub-directotry
+      - '**/gramex.yaml'        # Any gramex.yaml file under ANY sub-directory

 The following two imports mean the same thing: